LynnSoler/The-Tech-Academy-SQL-Projects/README.md

 # The-Tech-Academy-SQL-Projects

-= SQL + TSQL Library Project (with several Books, Authors, Borrowers, etc.) to practice table creation, procedures for relating data tables, and querying/retrieving the requested data from the Relational Databases.
+= SQL + TSQL Library DB Project (with multiple Branches, Books, Borrowers, etc.) to practice Table Creation, Procedures to Relate Data Tables, and Querying to retrieve appropriate data and values from the RDBMS.